 Black and white cookies, the popular New York City treat, are also found in bakeries in upstate New York with one big difference: around here they're often iced with buttercream instead of poured fondant.
 I can almost hear some black and white cookie purists saying, "That's heresy!
 Buttercream icing does not belong on a black and white cookie!"
 To that I say, "Regional cuisine FTW!"
 Here's my gluten-free version.

-Entries tagged with 'black and white cookies'
+'black and white cookies' on Serious Eats

 Paul Simon once sang that "everything looks worse in black and white."
 Clearly, the guy had never sampled a black and white ice cream sandwich cookie.
 Starting out with the classic New York deli treat and sandwiching it with chocolate and vanilla ice cream, this is basically a trinity of awesome: cakey cookies, sweet frosting, and creamy, rich ice cream.